jeffreyblanchard/EvoGeno/README.md

-# EvoutionaryGenomicsBioinformatics
+# EvoGeno
-This is the course repository for Bio597/697 Evolutionary Genomics &amp; Bioinformatics
+This is the repository for 2020 Bio597/697 Evolutionary Genomics &amp; Bioinformatics course at UMass Amherst